bobanetwork/boba_legacy/boba_documentation/developer/turing.md

 ## Turing Functions and Feature Set

-Turing is a general purpose pipe between computers and this pipe does not have a native feature set (e.h. storage, cron jobs, cryptographic operations, gaming engines, blockchain history lookups, ...).
-Rather, _it's up to you_ to deploy servers or endpoints to perform those functions and then and expose the right functionality/data to external callers.
-For many situations, serverless endpoints such as AWS Lambda or Google Cloud Services allow you to build surprisingly complex logic in just a few lines of code, so if you have not done that before, it's surprisingly easy and we provide many examples for you to use and copy.
+Turing is a general purpose pipe between computers and this pipe does not have a native feature set (e.g. storage, cron jobs, cryptographic operations, gaming engines, blockchain history lookups, ...).
+Rather, _it's up to you_ to deploy servers or endpoints to perform those functions and then expose the right functionality/data to external callers.
+For many situations, serverless endpoints such as AWS Lambda or Google Cloud Services allow you to build complex logic in just a few lines of code, so if you have not done that before, it's surprisingly easy and we provide many examples for you to use and copy.

 ## **Turing is not an Oracle**